Other names for cannabis

 What is cannabis?

-- Hashish and marijuana are drugs that suppress feelings or pain.
+- Hashish and marijuana are drugs that can suppress feelings or pain.

 - They can also change the way you perceive things around you.